grafana/explore-profiles/README.md

 chmod +x ./scripts/create_version_tag.sh
 ./scripts/create_version_tag.sh
 ```
+**note: Do not push two versions on the same commit or it will break things.
+If something goes wrong with this create a new commit for the next version**

 This will increment and push the newest tag to github

 2. Wait for Drone CI to finish building the release